isomerpages/moe-navalbasepri/index.md

       subtitle: Events
       id: infopic
       description: NBPS proudly hosted Deputy Prime Minister Gan Kim Yong for the Go Green SG 2026 launch!
-Click to see how our Navalites are leading the way in sustainability.
+Click to read how our Navalites are leading the way in sustainability.
       button: Read the highlights
       url: /events/nbps-gogreen2026/
       image: /images/EVENTS/nbps_green_1.jpg